szepeviktor/debian-server-tools/webserver/PHP-development.md

 - Comment your source code like a travel guide!
 - The less indentation the better code
 - Leave environment settings to the server, and check environment (php-env-check.php)
-- Move resource-intensive tasks to cron jobs
+- Move resource-intensive tasks to cron jobs/workers
 - Store and calculate dates, times in UTC and display it in the user's timezone
 - Develop maintenance (e.g. deploy, import, export) tools for the command line